bless-net/committee-node/README.md

 ### 3. Format and mount volumes

+NOT REQUIRED IF FORMATTED AND MOUNTED AT CREATION (e.g. through digital ocean)

 As your **operator user**, format and mount the block volumes attached in step 1.
 Do this before installing Docker or cloning this repo.

 ```bash